-* Please note: soft drinks include juices and carbonated drinks, not “virgin” cocktails;
+*Soft drinks include juices and carbonated drinks, not “virgin” cocktails.

-** Internet connections aboard consist of 2 computer stations in the library and Wi-Fi in the yacht’s social areas; due to the Galapagos’ remote location, internet connections are intermittent and low-bandwidth.
+** Wi-Fi is available in the yacht’s social areas.
+Due to the Galapagos’ remote location, internet connection is intermittent and low-bandwidth.

 - Airfare to/from the Galapagos*

-- Galapagos National Park admission fee (US$100 subject to change without notice)*
+- Galapagos National Park admission fee (US$100 per person)**